skasproject/skas/docsite/docs/toolsandtricks.md

 ## Kubernetes dashboard

-Login to the Kubernetes dashboard with SKAS is quite easy.
+To log in to the Kubernetes dashboard with SKAS, follow these steps:

-First, you must be logged using the CLI.
-Then using the `--all` option of the `kubectl sk whoami` command, you can get your current allocated token:
+- Ensure you are logged in using the CLI.
+- Use the kubectl `sk whoami --all` command to retrieve your currently allocated token."

 ```shell
 $ kubectl sk login admin